 Through online portals, automation and digital solutions, we can digitally transmit information across our global network.
 CNA pursues opportunities to utilize innovative technology, including artificial intelligence and robotics, to optimize efficiencies.
 We often develop these solutions in-house or work with external partners to integrate these tools into our systems.

-For further information on related policies including cyber security, please refer to page 17 of the 2024 CNA Annual Report.
+For further information on related policies including cyber security, please refer to the 2025 CNA Annual Report.

 Our Enterprise Risk Committee, chaired by the Chief Risk & Reinsurance Officer, meets quarterly and is responsible for the oversight of CNA’s risk management framework on an enterprise-wide basis.